Appletons category id

 Eucalyptus muelleriana (PLUG grown)

-Yellow Stringybark Ht 35-50m
+Yellow stringybark Ht 35-50m

 Monocalypt, generally free of insect pests.
 Native to coastal areas of southern NSW & S.E.
 Victoria.
 Good drought and exposure tolerance, 700-1200mm rainfall, vigorous epicormics after fire and coppices.
 Low frost tolerance, use north facing slopes and not water logged soils.
 Timber is tough, straight grained splits well, develops heartwood early & saws well.
 Durable for above ground exterior uses and flooring.
 Does not shed bark.
 Recommend planting in early Spring after chance of frosts.